 Tired of lugging around a harvest basket or gathering in your t-shirt?
 The Roo Apron is a comfortable way to gather your vegetables.
 The patented design keeps the weight off your neck and distributes the weight evenly across your shoulders and back.
 Easy to empty with the release out the bottom.

 Microgreens are tender, young versions of your standard vegetables, herbs, and greens!
 They are nutrition-packed, harvested after just 1-3 weeks, and are super easy to grow indoors.
-Perfect for winter!
+This microgreens starter kit is perfect to get started!

 Growing tomatoes in grow bags is rapidly becoming a popular way to garden in small spaces while reducing disease pressure.
 They promote healthy root development and can be moved around throughout the growing season.
 You can even move them indoors in the fall to extend your harvest!